Christmas is a time of joy, of celebration and giving. Equally, it is a time of hangovers, overindulging and sleep deprivation for many.

 You do not need to be calculated to the point of measuring the food out and feeling guilty if you tip the ratio slightly but rather just be aware of what is on your plate.

-Have a lemon water or something bitter (Like an aperitif) before eating.
+- Have a lemon water or something bitter (Like an aperitif) before or after eating.
 It helps you digest your food.

 Most people know their sweet spot when it comes to drinking.
 The amount they can have without over doing it.
 At Christmas time this becomes a good number to know to keep you on track.
 Manage your consumption by deciding on ‘your number’ before the night begins.
 Being mindful during the night of how many drinks you have had will help to keep you on target and not go over your number for the night.
 It’s likely this will not ruin your night being aware and sticking to this number and I am sure you will be high fiving yourself the next day when the 6am alarm goes off.